Finite-dimensional irreducible modules of the universal Askey-Wilson algebra: Introduction

 \section{Introduction}

-The Askey-Wilson algebra AW(3) was introduced by Zhedanov in 1991 \cite{hidden_sym}.
-The algebra AW(3) involves a nonzero scalar $q$ and five parameters $\omega,$ $\varrho,$ $\varrho^*,$ $\eta,$ $\eta^*$.
-Given these data, the corresponding algebra AW(3) is defined by generators $K_0$, $K_1$, $K_2$ and relations
+In his pioneering work of 1991, Zhedanov introduced the Askey-Wilson algebras \cite{hidden_sym} motivated by the Racah coefficients of $\mathfrak{su}_q(2)$ \cite{gz92} and the hidden relations between the Askey-Wilson operator and the three-term recurrence relation of the Askey-Wilson polynomials \cite{awpoly}.
+These algebras are associative unital algebras over the complex number field involving a nonzero scalar $q$ and five parameters $\varrho,$ $\varrho^*,$ $\eta,$ $\eta^*$, $\omega$.
+Given these data, the Askey-Wilson algebra $\AW_q$ is defined by generators $K_0$, $K_1$, $K_2$ subject to the following relations: